-The maximum budget for each proposal is £200,000 for this call.
-The Programme will fund:
+The maximum budget for each proposal is £250,000 for this call.
+This can fund:

-- 100% of the directly incurred staff time on the project - 100% of the directly allocated staff time on the project - Overhead of 30% of the directly incurred staff cost - Overhead of 30% of the directly allocated staff time cost - 100% of the directly incurred non-pay items
+- 100% of the directly incurred staff time on the project - 100% of the directly allocated staff time on the project - Overhead of 30% of the directly incurred staff cost - Overhead of 30% of the directly allocated staff time cost - 100% of the directly incurred non-pay items - As this is NIHR funding, overheads cannot be applied to non HEI organisations, including; local authorities, NHS providers and other third party organisations.
+Non HEI organisations must be costed at 100%.
+Overheads should be removed from the 'Institutions & Organisations' worksheet of the costing template where appropriate.